Aging & Health A to Z

 Zostavax contains weakened live varicella zoster virus, like the chickenpox vaccine.
-However, it is much more potent.
 Don’t worry about giving chickenpox to someone if you have just been vaccinated.
 In the rare cases in which some chickenpox-like blisters form around the injection site, just cover up the spot until the blisters heal.
 Otherwise, you are not contagious.

-- have a weakened immune system – because of disease (such as HIV/AIDS), cancer treatment, treatment to prevent rejection of a transplanted organ, long-term steroid treatments, etc
+- Have a weakened immune system because of disease (such as HIV/AIDS), cancer treatment, long-term steroid uses, transplanted organs, etc

-- have had cancer that affected the bone marrow or lymphatic system (leukemia or lymphoma).
+- Have a history of cancer that affected the bone marrow or lymphatic system (leukemia or lymphoma).